 What you need:

-- 1 'boat shaped' oval concrete vase 15 inches Wide at top, 6 inches D, x 6 inches H (similar found here)
+1 'boat shaped' oval concrete vase 15 inches Wide at top, 6 inches D, x 6 inches H (purchase here)

 The peonies, tulips and twigs make it seem as if winter is over.
 This is positive thinking.
 Their colors are vibrant, softened by the flat green-gray of the rounded eucalyptus leaves, which echo the color of the sleek 'boat shaped' concrete container.
 You can buy a container like this (click here)